Hannarong98/PGR208-Exam/README.md

 # PGR208_Exam

-Simple navigation app with different type of views / screen such as:
+Simple app that consumes an api and its data are displayed by different type of views / screen such as:

 Scrollview, Recyclerview, Mapview